Diagnostic Questions for Teachers: A Comprehensive Guide With Examples

 Why are diagnostic questions so effective at improving learning?

-Formative assessment, such as hinge questions, gathers information about students’ understanding.
-Information gathered from these questions about students’ understanding and misconceptions allows teachers to effectively adapt their teaching to achieve better outcomes.
+Formative assessment, such as hinge questions, gather information about students’ understanding.
+Information gathered from these questions about students’ understanding and misconceptions allows teachers to use differentiation in teaching.
+They can effectively adapt their teaching to achieve better outcomes.

-If teachers can use this type of adaptive teaching and tailor their teaching to student’s needs, learning will undoubtedly improve.
+If teachers can use this type of adaptive teaching to meet students’ needs, learning will undoubtedly improve.

 In addition to the valuable insights diagnostic questions reveal and their impact on teaching, diagnostic questions are effective for the following reasons: